dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 }

 /// <summary>
-/// One or more <see cref="WindowIcon">s representing multiple variants (e.g. for size/DPI differences) of the same
+/// One or more <see cref="WindowIcon" />s representing multiple variants (e.g. for size/DPI differences) of the same
 /// window icon.
 /// </summary>
 public ref struct WindowIconVariants